 - Gyprock/fibro/timber covers

 - Ceiling fold down ladders

-Industry standards require you check the roof void in each and every inspection, unless you do not have reasonable access or a manhole does not exist.
+Industry standards require you check the roof void in each and every inspection.
+That is, unless you don’t have reasonable access or a manhole does not exist.

-Rapid Solutions has taken a few enquires recently concerning the lack of manholes and situations where the accessing of the manhole is unsafe or will cause damage.
+Rapid Solutions often takes enquiries from clients concerning the lack of a manhole at a customer’s home or where the accessing of the customer’s manhole is unsafe or will cause damage.

 Have you found yourself in this bind?
 Read on.